alkanoidev/nasa-apis/README.md

 - Images are separated into easily navigatable pages.
 ### NASA Image and Video Library:
 - Search for keywords from NASAs Image And Video Library.
-- Enter for submitting the search input is supported.
+- Pressing Enter key for submitting the search input is supported.
 - Navigate between pages.

 ## Tech: